Santroller/Santroller/wiring_guides/usb.md

 ## Wiring Steps

-1. If you are using a USB extension cable, cut it to and expose the four cables.
-Keep the socket end, as you require it to connect a controller.
+1. If you are using a USB extension cable, cut it in half and expose the four cables.
+Keep the socket end, as the goal is to plug a controller into this cable.
 2. Hook up the V+ / VBUS (Red) to the VBUS pin on your Pi Pico
 3. Hook up the V- / GND (Black) to ground on your Pi Pico
 4. Hook up D+ (Green) to a unused digital pin.